measure-sh/measure/docs/android/README.md

 performance using [Macro Benchmark](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview) or by using [Perfetto](https://perfetto.dev/docs/quickstart/android-tracing) directly.

-* `msr-init` — time spent on main thread while initializing.
+* `msr-init` — time spent on the main thread while initializing.
-* `msr-start` — time spent on main thread when `Measure.start` is called.
+* `msr-start` — time spent on the main thread when `Measure.start` is called.
-* `msr-stop` — — time spent on main thread when `Measure.stop` is called.
+* `msr-stop` — — time spent on the main thread when `Measure.stop` is called.
-* `msr-track-event` — time spent in storing an event to local storage.
+* `msr-trackEvent` — time spent in storing an event to local storage.
 Almost all of this time is spent _off_ the main thread.
-* `msr-click-getTarget` — time spent on main thread to find out the clicked view.
+* `msr-trackGesture` — time spent on the main thread to track a gesture.
-* `msr-scroll-getTarget` — time spent on main thread to find out the scrolled view.
+* `msr-generateSvgAttachment` — time spent on background thread to generate a SVG layout.

 ## Implementation